Dsek-LTH/Courses/EDAF05/sammanfattning.md

 ## P, NP, NP-Complete & NP-hard
 ### P != NP
 P != NP is one of the millenium problems.
 The problem is essensially to prove that some problems can't be computed in polynomial time.
 It is not proven that p != NP but it is a guess made by most computer scientists.
 To prove that some poblems can be solved in polynomial time would essensially create mass panic because all computer security is built on NP problems.
+#### Decision problem
+A decision problem is a problem that can be posed as a yes-no question of the input values.
 #### P
-This is functions that is easy to compute and dosen't get harder by size.
+P is a complexity class that represents the set of all decision problems that can be solved in polynomial time.
+That is, given an instance of the problem, the answer yes or no can be decided in polynomial time.
 All of the algorithms in this class is p problems.

 #### NP
 NP - nondeterministic polynomial time.
+NP is a complexity class that represents the set of all decision problems for which the instances where the answer is "yes" have proofs that can be verified in polynomial time.
 This is functions which gets harder with size, like solving sodoku. sodoku with a 9x9 grid may rellatively easey be solved by bruteforce but a 18 by 18 grid will take much more time and wont follow a polynomial time increase.
 An example of np problems being used in computer security is RSA-encryption.
 Where finding the keys by knowing the resulting modulu operation.
 ### NP-Complete
 NP-complete problems are in NP, the set of all decision problems whose solutions can be verified in polynomial time.